AashiDutt/LLM-Eval/README.md

 | 4 | Fast vs Thinking | Tier preference patterns?  | All vendors prefer thinking-tier |
 | 5 | Family Loyalty | Same-vendor preference? | Cross-vendor patterns identified |

+**Notes**:

+* Experiment 1 is a baby experiment that helped us gain intuition and decide the next steps of the project.
+* Experiment 3 was conducted with MT-Bench.

 <details>
 <summary><b>Quick Start</b></summary>